 The year-long CSU Ventures Ambassador Program enhances the connection between CSU Ventures and CSU faculty and students.
 Engaging graduate students and post-doctoral fellows to serve as Ambassadors provides career development opportunities such as identifying innovations, developing non-technical communication skills, and networking with startups and the Northern Colorado entrepreneurial community.

 Since the inception of the Ambassador Program in 2012, there have been 30 Ambassadors from 16 departments across all eight CSU Colleges (Agricultural Sciences, Business, Engineering, Health and Human Sciences, Liberal Arts, Natural Sciences, Veterinary Medicine and Biomedical Sciences, and Natural Resources).
 Each academic year, CSU Ventures accepts 5-10 Ambassadors.

-Applications for the 2019-2020 Ambassador Program application process has closed.
+The 2019-2020 Ambassador Program application process has closed.
 Check back in early summer 2020 for the 2020-2021 cohort application.
 Graduate students and Post-Doctoral fellows interested in applying should speak with their primary advisor/supervisor PRIOR to completing an application, as advisor/supervisor approval is required as part of the application process.
 For ease, please use the 2020-2021 Ambassador overview and application form final to prepare your content prior to starting the online application process.

 Ambassador Program Goals